Spire Falls At Paris' Notre Dame As Cathedral Is Engulfed In Flames

 The moment #NotreDame’s spire fell pic.twitter.com/XUcr6Iob0b— Patrick Galey (@patrickgaley) April 15, 2019

+The fire broke out during Holy Week for the world's Roman Catholics.
+At least four masses a day take place at the cathedral.
+So far there have been no reports of injuries.

+According to France 24, the cathedral closed at 6:45 p.m. local time, and the fire broke five or six minutes after.

-Police in Paris asked people to avoid the area to facilitate the passage of emergency vehicles.
+Police in Paris asked people to avoid the area so emergency vehicles could pass.
+Shelters have been set up for residents who live near the cathedral.

+NPR's Eleanor Beardsley was at the scene, standing with Parisians who watched, stunned.

+"There's kind of a silence here," Beardsley said.
+"People are not screaming, they're just watching it burn and people are in a state of shock.
+Outside in the periphery, it's pandemonium in the city.
+They've stopped the trains from going by here, they're stopping traffic, police everywhere.
+But in a tighter circle around the cathedral we're just watching it burn."

 Un terrible incendie est en cours à la cathédrale Notre-Dame de Paris.
 Les @PompiersParis sont en train de tenter de maîtriser les flammes.
 Nous sommes mobilisés sur place en lien étroit avec le @dioceseParis.
 J'invite chacune et chacun à respecter le périmètre de sécurité. pic.twitter.com/9X0tGtlgba— Anne Hidalgo (@Anne_Hidalgo) April 15, 2019